awsdocs/amazon-ecs-developer-guide/doc_source/task_cannot_pull_image.md

 # Cannot Pull Container Image Error<a name="task_cannot_pull_image"></a>

-The following Docker errors indicate that when creating a task, the container image specified was not able to be retrieved\.
+The following Docker errors indicate that when creating a task, the container image specified could not be retrieved\.

 Connection timed out
 When a Fargate task is launched, its elastic network interface requires a route to the internet to pull container images\.
 If you receive an error similar to the following when launching a task, it is because a route to the internet does not exist: